Day 1

 Lunch

-Community Showcase – From Chaos to Calm: Leading in the Permacrisis
+Community Showcase – Calm in the Chaos: Leading in the Permacrisis

 Ceri Newton-Sargunar, Systemic Behavioural Coach & Consultant, ThirstyHorse Consulting